FAQ on Software Licensing

 Summary of licensing change

-We are changing the Apache 2.0-licensed source code of Elasticsearch and Kibana to be dual licensed under the Elastic License and SSPL 1.0, giving users the choice of which license to apply.
-We are also simplifying the Elastic License (Elastic License v2, or ELv2) and making it substantially more permissive.
-Our default distribution will continue to be under the Elastic License as it has been for nearly the last three years, and we will no longer produce an Apache 2.0 distribution.
+We changed the Apache 2.0-licensed source code of Elasticsearch and Kibana to be dual licensed under SSPL 1.0 and the Elastic License 2.0 (ELv2), giving users the choice of which of the two licenses to apply.
+Our default distribution continued to be made available under the Elastic License 2.0 as it had been for nearly the last three years, and we no longer produce an Apache 2.0 distribution.

 Why is Elastic making this change?